-But I know that decades later, I didn't run into anyone, but I found out that he no longer walked this earth on an iPhone that didn't exist when we met.
+But I know that decades later, I didn't run into anyone, but I found out that he no longer walked this earth on an iPhone that hadn't existed when we met.
 And I know he has been coming to me in my dreams.
 We were always connected in our dreams.
 It was one of our things.

 And I know he has no obituary and I don't know why, and though I'm not qualified to write one for the many years I didn't know him, I want to write about what was once one of the greatest loves of all time.
 I want to mark it down.

-I don't know how he died so young, at only 71.
-The Jim I knew worked out 5 times a week and kept himself in shape.
+I don't know how he died so relatively young, at 71.
+The Jim I knew worked out 6 days a week and kept himself in shape.
 He was that way when we met too.
-But I know after we broke up, but were still having those dinners, he was diagnosed with diabetes.
-And I bought him a book about cooking for diabetes and asked him to take care of himself.
+But I know after we broke up, and were still having those dinners, he was diagnosed with diabetes.
+And I bought him a book about cooking for diabetics and asked him to take care of himself.
 Because he also had the heart condition.
 So maybe I do know.

 Jim Armann was really funny.
 My God he used to make me laugh.
 I don't know how many people knew how funny he was.
 I don't remember anyone in our office really saying that.
 But Jim Armann always made me laugh.

-Jim Armann was so good to my family and anytime they needed anything, he ran.
-To this day my sister-in-law will say there were things she couldn't have gotten through without Jim.
+Jim was so good to my family and anytime they needed anything, he ran.

-We grew apart at a faster rate than usual because of the age difference.
-And neither of us had the tools to overcome the character flaws we had during those fateful moments in time.
-In hindsight, in retrospect...but that's not how it works.
-In that moment in time, our character flaws played themselves out, the way they will.
-When he might have wanted a second chance I was with Michael, when I might have wanted a second chance, he was married to someone else.
-And neither of us ever tried to cross that divide again.
+We grew apart at a faster rate than we otherwise would have because of the age difference, and our vastly different worldviews.
+And neither of us had the tools to overcome the character flaws we both had during those fateful moments in time.
+In those moments, those flaws played themselves out, the way they will.
+And, I believe, the way they were meant to.